 Review journals every few years

 As noted earlier, I pull out my journals anytime I want to reflect on my past thinking.
 Journal writing is not a vanity project.
-It shouldn’t be used as intellectual adornment.
-If you view your mind and thinking as special, you do what you do with anything you value—protect it.
+It shouldn’t be used as an intellectual adornment.
+If you view your mind and thinking as unique, you do what you do with anything you value—protect it.

 History is replete with the greatest minds and ideas that civilization has produced.
 However, you would be hard-pressed to discover any of these individuals who recorded the entirety of their lifespan.

 Autobiographies force individuals to remember past occurrences, but how accurate would they have been if they had recorded the events while they were happening?